Disease/Disorder

 Definition

 Spinal cord injury (SCI) commonly results in some degree of respiratory dysfunction due to weakness or paralysis of the respiratory muscles, reduced vital capacity (VC), increased respiratory secretions, ineffective cough, reduction in lung and chest wall compliance, and increased oxygen cost of breathing due to respiratory system impairment.
 The range of respiratory complications following SCI includes dyspnea, respiratory failure, pulmonary thromboembolism, pulmonary edema, bronchitis, atelectasis, pneumonia, sleep disordered breathing, and dysphonia.1 The more rostral the level and the more complete the SCI, the more likely the injury will affect ventilation.
-Respiratory complications from SCI are most prevalent within the first year of injury but patients continue to experience complications for the rest of their life.2 In patients with spinal cord injury, there is a significantly increased mortality rate from pneumonia compared to the general population, particularly in people with tetraplegia.3 Although, risk of death within the first year has been declining, respiratory dysfunction is a major cause of morbidity and mortality in patients with SCI.4 In addition, the number of respiratory complications are important determinants of length of hospital stay as well as risk of rehospitalization.3
+Respiratory complications from SCI are most prevalent within the first year of injury but patients continue to experience complications for the rest of their life.2 In patients with spinal cord injury, there is a significantly increased mortality rate from pneumonia compared to the general population, particularly in persons with tetraplegia.3 Although, risk of death within the first year has been declining, respiratory dysfunction is a major cause of morbidity and mortality in patients with SCI.4 In addition, the number of respiratory complications are important determinants of length of hospital stay as well as risk of rehospitalization.3

 Etiology